On this page:

 Under special circumstances such as significant difficulty or expense, staff may submit an EIR accessibility exception request for a non-compliant resource development or procurement.
 Such requests must be approved by the Executive Director, pursuant to § 2054.460, Texas Government Code.
 The Executive Director will specify an expiration date for each approved exception.
 The EIR Accessibility Coordinator may serve as a consultant to the Executive Director in processing and reviewing written exception requests.

-welcomes comments on how to improve accessibility for individuals with disabilities.
-Individuals who use assistive technology and find that the format of any material on our website interferes with their ability to access the information, or who have accessibility concerns regarding electronic and information resources, may contact TWCTWC in any of the following ways.
+TWC welcomes comments on how to improve accessibility for individuals with disabilities.
+Individuals who use assistive technology and find that the format of any material on our website interferes with their ability to access the information, or who have accessibility concerns regarding electronic and information resources, may contact TWC by email.

 Deaf, hard-of-hearing or speech-impaired customers may contact Relay Texas: 800-735-2989 (TDD) and 711 (Voice).